Counterprogramming (television): Professional wrestling

+With Dynamite continuing to outperform NXT in key demographic viewership, WWE and USA eventually conceded and moved NXT to Tuesday nights beginning on April 13, 2021, with NBCUniversal executive Frances Berwick citing the past ratings performance of WWE programs on Tuesday nights.
+TheWrap speculated that the change may have also been intended to free up a time slot on USA Network for Wednesday Night Hockey due to the upcoming closure of NBCSN, provided that NBC Sports renewed its rights to the NHL beyond the 2020–21 season.
+The media rights would instead be acquired by TNT and ESPN, with Dynamite moved to TBS in January 2022 to accommodate TNT's Wednesday-night games.

-Since 2021, Dynamite would only air head-to-head with WWE's television shows if either promotion was pre-empted by other events, most notably by TBS coverage of the Major League Baseball postseason pre-empting Dynamite to a Tuesday airing in 2023 and 2024, and the 2024 presidential election pre-empting that week's NXT to Wednesday.
-WWE and AEW's television shows would directly compete in other circumstances, such as an extended edition of WWE's SmackDown (which itself had been pre-empted from Fox to FS1 due to Fox's own MLB postseason coverage) going head-to-head with AEW's Rampage in October 2021, or AEW's Collision sometimes going head-to-head with WWE PPVs on Saturday evenings.
+Since 2021, Dynamite would only air against WWE's television shows if either promotion was pre-empted by other events, most notably by TBS coverage of the Major League Baseball postseason pre-empting Dynamite to a Tuesday airing in 2023 and 2024, and the 2024 presidential election pre-empting that week's NXT to Wednesday.
+WWE and AEW's television shows would directly compete in other circumstances, such as an extended edition of WWE's SmackDown (which itself had been pre-empted from Fox to FS1 due to Fox's own MLB postseason coverage) airing with AEW's Rampage in October 2021, or AEW's Collision sometimes airing with WWE PPVs on Saturday evenings.

-WWE would also take steps to counterprogram AEW's PPVs; WWE's scheduling of the Clash at the Castle and Worlds Collide events in 2022 on Labor Day weekend, against AEW's All Out, led to an expletive-laden tirade from AEW owner Tony Khan that "he had a lot more fucking money than Jim Crockett did" and that he wouldn't "sit back and take this shit" going forward.
+WWE would also occasionally counterprogram AEW's PPVs; WWE's scheduling of the Clash at the Castle and Worlds Collide events in 2022 on Labor Day weekend, against AEW's All Out, led to an expletive-laden tirade from AEW owner Tony Khan that "he had a lot more fucking money than Jim Crockett did" and that he would not "sit back and take this shit" going forward.
 WWE scheduling a house show in the same city and on the same night as AEW's Worlds End in December 2024 led to a change in AEW's strategy of event promotion in 2025.
-The conflict intensified in 2025, when WWE scheduled its periodic NBC special Saturday Night's Main Event and the NXT Battleground event in Tampa on Memorial Day weekend against AEW's Double or Nothing in Glendale, and scheduling both the NXT special The Great American Bash and Saturday Night's Main Event on July 12 against AEW's All In: Texas (which had been given a special 3:00 p.m.
+The conflict intensified in 2025, when WWE scheduled its periodic NBC special Saturday Night's Main Event and the NXT Battleground event in Tampa on Memorial Day weekend against AEW's Double or Nothing in Glendale, and scheduling both the NXT special The Great American Bash and Saturday Night's Main Event on July 12 against AEW's All In: Texas (which had been given a special 3 p.m.
 ET start time).
 In response, Khan described WWE's strategy in 2025 as "the most consistent head-to-head scheduling since Jim Crockett Promotions", but again vowed that the conflict would end differently.